 Jeremy Scott, Editor in Chief, Commentary

-Jeremy Scott, editor of Tax Analysts' Tax Notes, is an expert on federal issues and corporate tax policy.
-Along with editing the writing of Tax Notes contributors, Scott blogs weekly at the Tax Analysts blog and writes periodic articles on federal tax issues.
+Jeremy Scott, editor in chief of Tax Analysts' commentary, is an expert on federal issues and corporate tax policy.
+Scott leads the company's commentary, analysis, and opinion publishing.
+He contributes weekly to the Tax Analysts blog and writes periodically on federal tax issues.
 Before joining Tax Analysts, Scott was an associate at Silverman & Associates Chartered, where he practiced in construction law, bankruptcy, Miller Act issues, estate planning, debtor and creditor’s rights law, choice of entity, the creation of corporate and limited liability entities, and general corporate law.
 Scott received his BA from the University of Virginia, his JD from the William & Mary School of Law, and his LLM in taxation from Georgetown University Law Center.

 Mindy Herzfeld, Contributing Editor

 Mindy Herzfeld is a contributing editor to Tax Notes International, where she writes on international tax policy and cross-border transactions.
 She has a background in international mergers and acquisitions, joint ventures, spinoffs and inversions, intellectual property restructurings, venture capital investing, and private equity structures.
 Previously, Herzfeld was in the international tax group of Deloitte Tax LLP, where she worked in the National Tax office, before joining the New York office to specialize in international M&A. Before Deloitte, Herzfeld practiced tax law in-house and at Weil Gotshal & Manges LLP in New York.
 She also served as a judicial clerk for Judge I. Leo Glasser of the United States District Court for the Eastern District of New York.
 She holds a JD from Yale Law School, where she was a senior editor of the Yale Law Journal; an LLM from Georgetown University Law Center, where she was a Graduate Tax Scholar and recipient of the Tannenwald Prize; and a BA magna cum laude from Barnard College.